Swiftboating

 Folks who generate this sort of intellectual dishonesty aren't shooting up the ghetto, but they are resisting every attempt to legally suppress gun violence in the name of personal freedom.
 It is a false argument.

-The pro-gun lobby could probably be an enormous help to this issue by taking an active role in developing legislation and technology to alleviate the problems that are driving all gun restrictive legislation -
+The pro-gun lobby could probably be an enormous help to this issue by taking an active role in developing legislation and technology to alleviate the problems that are driving all gun restrictive legislation - criminals accessing and using guns.

 On the other side of this issue, people seeking laws to restrict gun ownership and use are just as guilty of their own intellectual dishonesty, commonly using a logical fallacy called "appeal to emotion."
 Oversimplified, "gun crimes are horrible, so guns should be outlawed."
+Jim Brady's wife capitalized on this to get the Brady bill passed, after her husband was shot in the assassination attempt on Reagan.

 However, it needs to be stated that the same arguments were put forward in opposition to the Brady Bill (OMG!
 They’re going to take away our guns!!!), but the passage of the bill has not measurably slowed gun ownership.
 Unfortunately it is also not possible to reliably prove how much gun violence has been averted by a waiting period, either.